Welcome to our town. The Town Clerk’s Office Provides the following services:

 For more information: Homestead Declaration FAQ

-2016 Property Tax Adjustment Claim Form HS-122 Section B Eligible Homestead owners must annually file a claim to receive an adjustment to property tax.
+2017 Property Tax Adjustment Claim Form HS-122 Section B Eligible Homestead owners must annually file a claim to receive an adjustment to property tax.
 Generally an adjustment is not available to households whose income is $99,000 or more.
-Property tax adjustments may be filed up to October 15.
+Claims for Property Tax Adjustments are due April 18.
+Those who file after April 17 must pay a $15 late filing fee, which will be deducted from the Property Tax Adjustment.
+Claims filed after Oct.
+15 or incomplete claims will not be accepted.

 In order to file a property tax adjustment claim, you must meet all of the following eligibility requirements: • Your property qualifies as a homestead, and you have filed a Homestead Declaration • You were domiciled in Vermont for the full prior calendar year • You were not claimed as a dependent of another taxpayer • You own the property as your principal residence on April 1 of the calendar year • You meet the household income criteria Ready to file your claim?
 Review the filing checklist to make sure you have the correct forms.